lxc-jp/lxd-ja/doc/security.md

 More details on container security and the kernel features we use can be found on the [LXC security page](https://linuxcontainers.org/lxc/security/).

+### Container name leakage

+The default server configuration makes it easy to list all cgroups on a system and, by extension, all running containers.

+You can prevent this name leakage by blocking access to `/sys/kernel/slab` and `/proc/sched_debug` before you start any containers.
+To do so, run the following commands:

+    chmod 400 /proc/sched_debug
+    chmod 700 /sys/kernel/slab/

 ## Network security

 Make sure to configure your network interfaces to be secure.